iggy-rs/iggy-docs/docs/introduction/getting_started.md

 The completed sample can be found in [repository](https://github.com/iggy-rs/iggy/tree/master/examples/src/getting-started), however, we will go through the implementation step by step, so that you can get a better understanding of how to build the applications from scratch.

+Also, please do keep in mind that we'll be using the default implementation of `IggyClient` which provides a wrapper on top of the low-level, transport-specific `Client` trait (which you can always use, if you want to have more control over the communication with the server).

+On the other hand, if you're looking for a **more developer-friendly client builder API** providing additional features and extensions, please check the next article under [High-level SDK](/introduction/high-level-sdk) section (this is typically how you'd use Iggy SDK in the real-world applications).

+Nevertheless, let's start with the basic scenario, and build the producer and consumer applications using the default `IggyClient` implementation, so you can get a better understanding of how to work with the streaming server.

 ## Starting the Iggy server

 For our purpose, we will focus on the basic scenario in order to keep things simple.
 Before we begin implementing the consumer and producer apps, we need to start the Iggy streaming server first - since there's no official package to be downloaded yet, the only way to get things up and running is by cloning the [repository](https://github.com/iggy-rs/iggy) and then starting the server by running the following command: `cargo r --bin iggy-server` or by building & running the Docker image via `docker compose up`.
 The official images can be found [here](https://hub.docker.com/r/iggyrs/iggy), simply type `docker pull iggyrs/iggy`.
 All the data used by the server, will be persisted under `local_data` directory, unless specified differently in the configuration.

-You might also want to take a look at the [samples quick start](/samples/start), to see other available commands, how to run the tests, benchmarks, built-in client etc. As long as the Iggy server is running, we're good to go.
-If you'd like to play with the configuration (e.g. change the addresses, ports, caching or so) you will find the `server.toml` (the default configuration) or `server.json` file under `configs` directory in the main root of the repository.
+As long as the Iggy server is running, we're good to go.
+If you'd like to play with the configuration (e.g. change the addresses, ports, caching or so) you will find the `server.toml` under `configs` directory in the root of the repository.

 ## Setting up the project